ICGC-TCGA-PanCancer/dkfz_dockered_workflows/README.md

 The DKFZ dependency bundle is also located in GNOS: https://gtrepo-dkfz.annailabs.com/cghub/data/analysis/download/32749c9f-d8aa-4ff5-b32c-296976aec706

+There are two files that need to be modified in the Roddy binary. applicationPropertiesAllLocal.ini and applicationProperties.ini both specify the root user.
+They need to be changed to the roddy user to run roddy not as the root user.

 You can download them using:

     gtdownload -vv -c gnos.pem https://gtrepo-dkfz.annailabs.com/cghub/data/analysis/download/c8101044-89bf-445a-892e-1f3ae8c7cc98